raynamharris/DissociationTest/markdownfiles/01_DissociationTest.md

     ## [1] 1

-This Venn Diagram sthe overlap of differentailly expression genes by Region and method.
+This Venn Diagram sthe overlap of differentailly expression genes by Region and Treatment.
 This shows all genes with *uncorrected* pvalue &lt;0.1.

 ![](../figures/01_dissociationtest/VennDiagramPVal-1.png)

-This Venn Diagram sthe overlap of differentailly expression genes by Region and method.
+This Venn Diagram sthe overlap of differentailly expression genes by Region and Treatment.
 This shows all genes with *adjusted* pvalue &lt;0.1.

 ![](../figures/01_dissociationtest/VennDiagramPadj-1.png)